Clock icon

 Dog ACL (Cruciate) Repair and Surgery in Kitchener

 We see many dogs limping after playing at the local dog parks around Kitchener.
 Often, a torn ACL is the reason.
-This is one of the leading causes of back leg limping we treat at Kingsdale Animal Hospital.
 Let's look at what this injury means for your dog and how we fix it.

 Because of this slow wear and tear, dogs with one torn CCL have a high chance of tearing the other one later.
 Genetics, weight, and breed play a big role as well.